forestgrape/coronavirus/index.md

 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

 ### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
+We live in groups with complex social interactions today, so we can stand for friends, families, groups, communities, societies, countries and even all of us.

-Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it but not narrowing others much.
+Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.
 Smoke protections can serve as a template, not only technical but also how to handle protections.
 * Precautions/Protection measures in place in general public spaces which everybody needs to use.
 Choosing settings/environments supporting a healthy lifestyles.
-* Staying out of crowds and taking care even with mild disease symptoms.Giving infections time to cure.
+* Staying out of crowds and taking care even with mild respiratory disease symptoms.
+* Giving infections time to cure.
 It is known for various virus infections that they can become persistent.
 * In areas and times with many cases, respecting everybody who wants to protect to do so.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
 * In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred.
+The lifestyle should be considerate.
 Protections measures can be community/local decisions.
 E.g. restaurants could have some freedom to put measures in place.
 Universities provide both on campus and off campus studying.
 * Some slowdown of life: E.g. no party weeks, going home at time, just a [healthy lifestyle](#live-healthily).
 For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.

 ### Live Healthily